Boomtown granted permission to open a day earlier

 Locals in the surrounding area are updated on locally relevant Boomtown Fair news through regular newsletters circulated in Spring, Summer and Autumn.
 The Boomtown Spring Newsletter 2018 can be found via this LINK.

 We have a dedicated member of the team based in Winchester who focuses on collaboration and communication with the local community.
 You can contact the Community Liaison Officer throughout the year via email at the following address: email@example.com.
 Please let us know if you would like to be added to our local community mailing list to be the first to hear about local ticket offers, our local newsletters etc.

 Local Community Consultations

 These events provide an opportunity for residents to meet the team behind the festival, ask questions, provide feedback and raise any issues they may have directly to Boomtown Fair representatives.
 We offer a warm welcome for anyone wishing to come along!
-Our next community consultation will be held on Monday 22nd January from 6pm to 7.30pm at Cheriton Village Hall.
-We look ofrward to seeing you there!
+Our next community feedback consultation will be held on Monday 10th September.
+Venue details will be confirmed very soon.
+We look forward to seeing you there!